llamnuds/wskr/README.md

 ## ASSUMPTIONS
 1) Your machine names have at least one character at the start, followed by at least one digit.
+2) The machines you are scanning are running Windows.

 ## v0.1 - Copyright 2023